Bakgrunn og aktiviteter

 My monograph ‘Sámi Musical Performance and the Politics of Indigeneity in Northern Europe’ (2015) examines the role of Sámi popular music in shaping the politics of sovereignty, time, place, cultural heritage and transnationalism.
 I am lead editor of the book ‘Music, Indigeneity, Digital Media’ (2017) which draws together the work of leading international scholars of Indigenous music.
 In addition, I have published articles and book chapters on Indigenous feminism, festivals, television music documentaries, Eurovision and archives and repatriation, and I am co-editor of the volume ‘Music and Cultural Memory in post-1989 Europe: Sounding Contested Past(s)’ (in preparation).
 I am currently researching LGBT choirs and orchestras in London, Rome and Warsaw, exploring the transformation of queer European citizenship and transnational activism in the early 21st century.

-Currently, I am editor for the European Journal of Musicology (EJM) and committee member of the European Seminar in Ethnomusicology (ESEM).
+Currently, I am editor for the European Journal of Musicology (EJM).
 I co-founded and am currently chair of the LGBTQ+ Music Study Group.
 In 2015 I was programme committee member for the Society for Ethnomusicology (SEM) Annual Conference in 2015.
-Academic events I have co-organised and co-convened include the Berlin ethnomusicology research group BEAM (2012-5), the International Doctoral Workshop in Ethnomusicology at the Center for World Music (2012-4) and the symposium Music, Indigeneity, Digital Media, at Royal Holloway (2010).
+Academic events I have co-organised and co-convened include the Grieg Research School in Trondheim (2018), the Berlin ethnomusicology research group BEAM (2012-5), the International Doctoral Workshop in Ethnomusicology at the Center for World Music (2012-4) and the symposium Music, Indigeneity, Digital Media, at Royal Holloway (2010).
 I regularly present at international conferences and am often invited to speak at academic events, including as a keynote speaker at a symposium on Nordic popular music at the Rhythmic Music Conservatory, Copenhagen in 2013.